Ovarian cancer treatment

 Treatment of ovarian cancer should be under the direction of an experienced gynaecological oncologist (a specialist in women's cancers).

 Surgery is the usual first treatment for ovarian cancer.
 Whenever possible, the surgery takes place at the time of exploratory laparotomy.
 The operation is paused while the pathologist rapidly reviews the biopsy tissues.
 The pathologist's report determines the structures affected by cancer and if they should be removed.
-This spares the woman from undergoing further surgery.
+This spares the woman from undergoing further surgery at a later time.

 Tests are also carried out to assess the stage of the cancer or how much it has grown or spread.

 - For stage 1 tumours, only the involved ovary and fallopian tube may be removed for women who wish to become pregnant in the future.
 For women who do not wish to become pregnant, both ovaries, both fallopian tubes and the uterus are removed.
 Usually this procedure removes the lymph nodes surrounding these organs and the omentum.
-If the tumour cell type is especially worrying, chemotherapy is usually given as well.
+If the tumour cell type is of particular concern, chemotherapy is usually given as well.